 Key strategic issues raised by the Needs Assessment in alignment with Sport England's Planning Framework include the following:

 Protect

-• Commit to making the identified short and medium-term investment in maintenance and refurbishment to protect and improve existing Wirral Council public sports facilities.
+- Protect existing sports facilities which are providing community use. - Commit to making the identified short and medium-term investment in maintenance and refurbishment to protect and improve existing Wirral Council public sports facilities.

 Enhance